andmbg/podology/Readme.md

 Assuming you want to do transcription and scroll video rendering, and have the respective APIs running, rename `.env.example` to `.env` and edit:

 - set an `API_TOKEN`.
 This is to protect your APIs from access by others than yourself.
-For a secure token, you can use
+For a secure token, you can use something like

   ```bash
   openssl rand -base64 24